Y2Kmeltdown/daedalus_core/README.md

 #### Wi-Fi connection
 If you set up wireless LAN before writing the image to the SD card you can SSH into the pi if you are connected to the same network using the same steps as ethernet connection.
 #### Host computer
 Finally the most ideal method is to use your main computer as a host and connect an ethernet cable directly from the raspberry pi to an ethernet port on your main device.
-See [How to use](#how-to-use) for setting up your computer as a host device.
+See [Using Windows as a host device](#using-windows-as-a-host-device) for setting up your computer as a host device.

 ### Configuring the Pi
 Once you have a method of interacting with the raspberry pi you should set up a few things.
 First you should enable a few interfaces.
 Run the command `sudo raspi-config` then navigate to `Interface Options` then enable `SPI`, `I2C`, `Serial Port`, `1-Wire` and `Remote GPIO` then reboot the Raspberry Pi.